guitri-ada/treasure-island/README.md

 clues based on the player's input, indicating the proximity of treasures or pirates.
 This enhances the gameplay by providing valuable hints.
 The function makes good use of Kotlin's functional programming aspects, especially with the `any` and `it` keywords.
-Additionally, the standard for loops are clear and easy to understand.
+Additionally, the standard 'for' loops are clear and easy to understand.
 Finally, the use of generics `<T : CoordinateHolder>` allows the function to work with any type that implements the `CoordinateHolder` interface, in this case `Pirate` and `Treasure`.<br>